 If you wish to transfer your booking due to work, an emergency or other difficulties, we can arrange to have your booking changed to another date, course or person within a 12 month period, subject to availability.
 In this case, we ask that you give at least ten (10) working days’ notice.

-Experienced people who have worked in the maritime industry and on vessels and/or hold any of the following qualifications they may be eligible for Recognition of Prior Learning and/or Credit Transfer:
+Experienced people who have worked in the maritime industry and on vessels and/or hold any of the following qualifications may be eligible for Recognition of Prior Learning and/or Credit Transfer:

 Sea School may offer a reduction in course duration to candidates if they are deemed to have significant knowledge, skills, experience and an appropriate work history.